Perl::Critic::Config - The final derived Perl::Critic configuration, combined from any profile file and command-line parameters.

 table of contents in Damian Conway's book Perl Best Practices.
 For

-brevity, you can omit the 'Perl::Critic::Policy'
+brevity, you can omit the 'Perl::Critic::Policy' part of the

 module name.

-is the level of importance you wish to assign to the
+severity is the level of importance you wish to assign to the

 Policy.
 All Policy modules are defined with a default severity value